sig-gis/SEPAL-CEO/docs/module-1.rst

 |

 19. The map now shows the complete mosaic that incorporates all of the user-defined settings.
+Here is an example, yours may look different depending on which scenes you chose.

 .. image:: images/completed_mosaic.png
    :alt: The imagery preview with the completed mosaic shown.